Data Definitions

 To Top

-The proportion of all youth, age 5 and under, in a community that are living in households earning less than 200% of the federal poverty line (about $35,000 per year).
+The proportion of all youth, age 5 and under, in a area that are living in households earning less than 200% of the federal poverty line.
 Affordability of early childcare is a primary barrier for access, with annual costs in Chicago averaging $25,000 per year.
-Youth living in poverty face significant barriers in accessing early childcare services.
 Data on poverty rates for youth (0-5) comes from IECAM.